-When I think of editing, I often think of a range—from proofreading, to copyediting, to substantive editing, to ghost writing:
+When I think of editing, I often think of a range—from proofreading and copyediting to substantive editing and ghostwriting:

-• Copyediting happens somewhat earlier in the writing process, with an earlier draft.
+Copyediting happens somewhat earlier in the writing process, with an earlier draft.
 Copyediting focuses more on consistency of the tone of voice, the pronouns used throughout the paper, punctuation, grammar, and syntax (the organization of sentences).
+Copyeditors usually work with Track Changes in Microsoft Word or Google Docs.

-While some clients may choose a specific subset of editing, it’s often vague and the lines aren’t always clearly defined.
+While some clients may choose a specific subset of editing, the lines aren’t always clearly defined.
 There are, however, a few things that are consistent throughout editing practice (at least my editing practice, in any case).

 Punctuation, grammar, and syntax